February 17, 2026: also reading: Code Breaker: Jennifer Doudna, Gene Editing, and the Future of the Human Race, Walter Isaacson, c. 2022

 Then the story of The Octopus, 1880s fictionalized account, Mussel Slough, an irrigation ditch in California's wheatful Central Valley.
 Leland Stanford was a very, very bad man.
 Makes me think of Noah Cross in Chinatown.

 Then several pages on joint-stock ownership.
 Fascinating.
-Need to read again and again.
+Need to read again and again and again.

 Sailed .... skipped ahead.